Wilhelm Adam (general): Life

-During World War I, Adam fought as a company leader of a Bavarian pioneer unit, but only for a short period.
-Towards the end of 1914, Adam became a General Staff Officer on the Staff of the Army High command.
-But right at the end of the war he was back to being a Bavarian engineer unit leader.
-With the end of the war, Adam served in various posts within the Reichswehr, from posts such as a liaison officer to the Bavarian Military Ministry and being an infantry battalion commander, in the 20th Infantry Regiment.
+During World War I, Adam fought with his Bavarian pioneer company, but only for a short period.
+On 7 September 1914, Adam became a General Staff Officer on the Staff of the Army Detachment Falkenhausen.
+On 24 June 1918, Major Adam was appointed battalion commander with the 17th Royal Bavarian Pioneer Battalion, subordinated to the 1st (Royal Bavarian) Reserve Division.
+With the end of the war, Adam served in various posts within the Reichswehr, from posts such as a liaison officer to the Bavarian Military Ministry and being an infantry battalion commander of the 3rd Battalion/20th (Bavarian) Infantry Regiment from 1 April 1923 to 30 September 1924.